The Thin Man (film): Plot

-Dorothy Wynant discusses her upcoming wedding with her father Clyde.
-She is surprised that her fiancé, Tommy, knows all about her family yet still wants to marry her.
-Later, her father discovers that bonds worth $50,000, intended as a wedding present for his daughter, are missing.
-The only other person who knows the combination of the safe in which they were kept is his secretary and mistress, Julia Wolf.
-When he confronts Julia about the missing bonds, she confesses that she cashed them in and has only $25,000 left.
-He threatens to call the police unless she comes up with the other $25,000.
+Dorothy Wynant informs her inventor father Clyde of her upcoming wedding.
+Later, Clyde discovers that bonds worth $50,000, intended as a wedding gift for Dorothy, are missing from his safe.
+Immediately suspecting his mistress and former secretary, Julia Wolf, Clyde storms into her apartment and finds her in the company of another man, Joe Morelli.
+Julia confesses that she cashed in the bonds and has only $25,000 left.
+Clyde threatens to call the police unless she comes up with the other $25,000.